The Skulls (film): Plot

 Luke McNamara is a student aspiring to become a lawyer.
 An orphaned "townie" who grew up on the "wrong side of the tracks", he did well enough in school to attend college on a scholarship where he is a champion rower.
-His best friends at college are his love interest Chloe, and Will.
-Will is the coxswain of the Bulldog 8's rowing team and Luke is the captain.
+His best friends at college are his love interest Chloe and Will.
+Will is the coxswain of the Bulldog 8's rowing team, and Luke is the captain.
 Luke's friendships become strained when he is invited to join a secret society known as "The Skulls".
 Luke passes the first part of the initiation process by stealing an artifact from a rival secret society.
 He does this with boxing prodigy Caleb Mandrake, who The Skulls declare his co-conspirator and "soulmate".
 Luke and Caleb are lectured in the secret ritual room by a senior Skull who is standing in front of a wall with the word "WAR" engraved into it in huge capital letters.
 A senior Skull explains that the Skulls require their members to prove themselves in war.
 Luke has a falling out with Will over Luke becoming a Skull.

 Luke strikes up a friendship with Caleb's father, Litten Mandrake.
 Litten is the current Chairman of the Skulls and a Federal Court Judge who is pushing for a position in the Supreme Court.
 Litten and his partner, Senator Ames Levritt, take an interest in Luke.
-Will, who has researched the Skulls for some time, discovers their ritual room.
-Will gets caught in the room by Caleb and in the ensuing struggle he is knocked unconscious.
-Caleb is ordered to leave the room by his father, who then orders Skulls member and the University's provost Martin Lombard to break Will's neck.
-The Skulls make it appear that Will hanged himself in his dorm room.
+Will, who has researched the Skulls for some time, discovers their ritual room after stealing Caleb's book and key.
+Will gets caught in the room by Caleb and soon after, Will is found to have seemingly hanged himself in his dorm room.
+Stricken with grief over Will's death, Luke finds Caleb's book in Will's belongings and begins to suspect he was murdered by Caleb.
+Caleb also believes that he is guilty, suspecting Will died as a direct consequence of Caleb dropping him.

-Stricken with grief over Will's death, Luke begins to suspect he was murdered by Caleb.
-Caleb also believes that he is guilty, suspecting Will died as a direct consequence of Caleb hitting him.
 Luke enlists his friends from childhood to help solve the mystery.
-With their help, Luke obtains the Skulls security tapes that prove Lombard committed the murder.
+With their help, Luke obtains the Skulls security tapes, which show that during Will and Caleb's struggle, Will was knocked unconscious but not killed.
+Caleb was ordered to leave the room by his father, who then ordered Skull member and the University's provost Martin Lombard to break Will's neck, then making it appear he had hanged himself.
 In trying to convince Caleb of the truth, Luke realizes how scared Caleb is of his father.
 Before Luke can show the evidence to police, the Skulls council, who know Luke has the tapes, vote that he is no longer loyal.
 Ames Levritt is blackmailed into voting against Luke by Litten Mandrake, who has pictures of him with his much younger mistress.
-When Luke goes to the police, the tape is switched by Detective Sparrow and Luke is confined to a mental hospital.
+When Luke goes to the police, the tape is switched by Detective Sparrow, and Luke is confined to a mental hospital.